 3. Chester Drawers:

-This word is Kentucky slang for underwear.
 For example, “I need to buy some new Chester drawers before I go on vacation.”

 This phrase is likely derived from the term “chest of drawers,” as Kentucky natives often shortened words for ease of speaking.